New York Firefighter, Paramedic and EMT Hearing Loss Claims

 Notable Siren Hearing Loss Litigation

-In addition to being covered by line of duty injury benefits, there are some situations where the manufacturer of a siren may be held accountable for hearing loss experienced by firefighters, EMTs or paramedics exposed to these devices.
+In addition to being covered by line of duty injury benefits, there are some situations where the manufacturer of a siren may be held accountable for noise induced hearing loss experienced by firefighters, EMTs or paramedics exposed to these devices.
 Two notable cases follow:

 - In January of 2011, Federal Signal Corporation, a siren manufacturer, reached a $3.8 million settlement with some 1,100 firefighters for hearing loss claims related to the company’s sirens.
 The firefighters included in the settlement were stationed across Missouri, Maryland and New Jersey.
 This settlement was finally reached after three years of litigation and several trials.